KevinLindh/KevinLindh/README.md

 I'm currently working on learning the basics of html, css, javascript and more.

-I will be uploading a
+I will be uploading a variety of projects here.